-This federal grant is for students in designated majors, full-time undergraduates in the third and fourth years of study.
+This federal grant is for full-time undergraduates in the third and fourth years of study with a designated major.
 Students apply by completing the FAFSA.
-For more information, see http://ifap.ed.gov/FSAcounselors/clcf/SmartGrants.html.
+For more information, see http://ifap.ed.gov/FSAcounselors/ clcf/SmartGrants.html.

 Florida Student Assistance Grant (FSAG)